javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 // constructor function returns a new object function User(name) {

-  // the method is created as a nested function this.sayHi = function() {
+  // the object method is created as a nested function this.sayHi = function() {
     alert(name);
   };
 }

 let user = new User("John");
-user.sayHi();
+user.sayHi(); // the method code has access to the outer "name"
 ```

 An example with returning a function: